nicholasdille/PowerShell-SvgChart/README.md

 # Introduction

-Cmdlets for analyzing data on the PowerShell console
+Cmdlets for creating SVG based chart from PowerShell